 The Hip Roof

 Characterized by four sides, all with the same angle sloping upwards, the hip roof adds stability and subtle elegance to a structure.
-The inward all-around slope provides better resistance to wind and, like the gable, efficiently sheds water.
+The inward all-around slope provides better resistance to wind and, like the gable roof, efficiently sheds water.
 It’s an excellent choice for maintaining uniformity in architectural aesthetics and is often used in conjunction with other roof types, such as dormers or lower pitches.

 The Flat Roof